keeperdog/docs-vuepress/docs/guide/README.md

 My wife used to be an ordinary office clerk。She has no job now and has been at home for a month during covid-19 period。She is very beautiful.
 I love her very much.
 I got married on April 30 last year。

+## 为什么离开

+On the one hand,Because the office of Jindi technology company will be relocated to the workplace in Wuhan。I have been working in Shanghai for more than 7 years.
+I want to stay here.
+I'd better be a new citizen of Shanghai。On the other hand, the work content in recent years is related to BIM. and Many colleagues come from Autodesk。So I decided to interview Autodesk.
+Of course, I hope and look forward to a good result。

 ## 三个词原因

 These three words make me full of passion.